-Choosing whether to start a Colorado limited liability company vs limited liability corporation is a question that many small business owners ask in Colorado.
+Choosing whether to start a Colorado limited liability corporation vs limited liability company is a question that many small business owners ask in Colorado.
 Without a deep understanding of the formations and liability requirements, business owners often find themselves in legal hot water or facing lawsuits for personal liability.
 Understanding the differences can turn to the specific purpose of the business entity.

 For Ltd vs LLC requirements under the Colorado limited liability company act, the following are some of the obvious differences between the two business entities.

 Limited Liability Company

-- There is no set LLC limits on the number of owners
+- There are no set LLC limits on the number of owners

 - No complex secretary of state annual Colorado LLC requirements